Skip to main content

 1. Asset protection: It secures specific assets that may be subject to competing claims.

-2. Legal positioning: It illustrates proactive measures to address potential liabilities.
+2. Legal positioning: It demonstrates proactive measures to address potential liabilities.

 3. Negotiation advantage: It can influence resolution discussions by preemptively addressing asset concerns.